-Flow that exceeds capacity of a treatment system could lead to overflow into the bilge, system damage, or a system not being able to meet the effluent quality it was designed to meet.
+Flow that exceeds capacity of a treatment system could lead to overflow into the bilge, system damage, or a system not meeting effluent standards.
 ADEC has seen cases in the past of wastewater dumped into bilges or overboard because an MSD was not of sufficient capacity.